Everyone deserves to be treated with dignity, no matter who they are or where they live.

-The ACLU’s Smart Justice Vermont campaign is working to transform our criminal justice system so that it is fair, equitable, and rooted in community-based solutions.
+The ACLU’s Smart Justice Vermont campaign is working to transform our criminal justice system so that it is humane, equitable, and rooted in community-based solutions.

 What can you do to help transform our criminal justice system?